 Q: Where can I find the AWS CDK source code?

-The AWS CDK code is open source and is available through GitHub at https://github.com/awslabs/aws-cdk.
+The AWS CDK code is open-source, available through GitHub at https://github.com/awslabs/aws-cdk.

 Q: How can I contribute?

-We are developing AWS CDK in the open and welcome anyone who wants to contribute to our code base.
+We are developing AWS CDK in the open, and we welcome any who want to contribute to our code base.
 You can learn more at https://github.com/awslabs/aws-cdk/blob/master/CONTRIBUTING.md.